Let’s cut to the chase and see if your favorite videos and artists made it to the top 22. (Last updated: November 28, 2019)

 Gangnam Style was the first video ever to reach 1 billion views on YouTube.
 And it has staying power, for the video is still watched about 640,000 times per day.

 Video published on: July 15, 2012

 8. Sorry.
 3.2 billion views.

 Justin Bieber recruited collaborators for his album Purpose.
-Justin Tranter and Julia Michael were charged with writing some of the lyrics with the assistance of producer BloodPop.
-After a day’s work in the studio, the trio had come up with Sorry, which they sent to Justin.
+Justin Tranter and Julia Michael wrote some of the lyrics with producer BloodPop.
+After a day’s work in the studio, the trio had come up with Sorry.
+They sent it to Justin.

-The singer loved it, so he tweaked it and recorded it with producers Skillrex and BloodPop.
-Three weeks later the North American team –Justin is Canadian while the rest of the creators are from the U.S.- released the song and it became an instant hit.
+The singer loved it, so he tweaked it and recorded it with producers Skrillex and BloodPop.
+Three weeks later, the North American team –Justin is Canadian, while the rest of the creators are from the U.S.- released the song.
+It became an instant hit.

-As for the video, Justin contacted New Zealander choreographer Parris Goebel and asked her to make it.
+For the video, Justin asked New Zealander choreographer Parris Goebel to make it.
 Parris filmed the video you see above with the dancers of her company, ReQuest.
 Parris is the one in black that holds the sign at the end of the video.
-They sent it to Justin who posted it online.
+They sent it to Justin, who posted it online.